Some shoulder conditions may become more common as you age.

 If you suspect a tear or are experiencing sudden pain from an injury, see a doctor right away, because you may need surgery to fix the problem.
 But if you aren't experiencing weakness and the pain is not severe, rest and anti-inflammatory medications may be enough to ease your discomfort.

 Calcific tendinitis.
-Pain from calcific tendinitis comes from calcium deposits embedded within the rotator cuff tendons.
+With calcific tendinitis, calcium deposits get embedded within the rotator cuff tendons.
 While it's unclear exactly what causes these deposits to form, some experts believe they may result from a healing process in the ligament gone awry.
-The condition causes sudden, severe pain that often starts in the morning.
+The condition can cause severe pain that often starts in the morning.
 It's more common in middle-aged and older adults and those who have diabetes.

 Treatment is aimed at relieving pain and preserving range of motion of the shoulder.
 Options include anti-inflammatory medications, corticosteroid injections, and physical therapy.
 If the pain is severe or persistent, your doctor may suggest surgery to remove the deposits.

 Osteoarthritis.
 When people think of osteoarthritis, they may think of the knee and the hip, which are common sites for arthritis pain.
-But while osteoarthritis affects the shoulder less often, it's not uncommon, says Dr. Ramappa.
+But while osteoarthritis affects the shoulder less often, it's not uncommon.
 The condition develops when cartilage cushions between the bones in the shoulder erode, causing the bones to rub against one another.
-There are numerous treatments for osteoarthritis, including rest, modifications to activities, anti-inflammatory drugs, corticosteroid injections, and surgery in some cases, says Dr. Ramappa.
+There are numerous treatments for osteoarthritis, including rest, modifications to activities, anti-inflammatory drugs, corticosteroid injections, and surgery in some cases.

 While you may be tempted to stop moving when you experience pain from osteoarthritis, doing so can actually make the problem worse because it allows the muscles to stiffen and shorten.
 This may ultimately make it even harder for you to move the way you want to.